Seal (emblem): Signet rings

 The wearing of signet rings (from Latin "signum" meaning "sign" or "mark") dates back to ancient Egypt: the seal of a pharaoh is mentioned in the Book of Genesis.
 Genesis 41:42: "Removing his signet ring from his hand, Pharaoh put it on Joseph's hand; he arrayed him in garments of fine linen, and put a gold chain around his neck."

 Because it is used to attest to the authority of its bearer, the ring has also been seen as a symbol of power, which is why it is included in the regalia of certain monarchies.
 After the death of a Pope, the destruction of his signet ring is a prescribed act clearing the way for the sede vacante and subsequent election of a new Pope.

-Signet rings are also used as souvenir or membership attribute, e.g., class ring (typically bear the coat of arms or crest of the school), as an alternative to one with a stone.
+Signet rings are also used as a souvenir or membership attribute, e.g., class rings (which typically bear the coat of arms or crest of the school).
 One may also have their initials engraved as a sign of their personal stature.
+Traditionally, signet rings were worn either on the little or the ring finger of the least dominant hand, with the most common usage being on the little.

 The less noble classes began wearing and using signet rings as early as the 13th century.
 In the 17th century, signet rings fell out of favor in the upper levels of society, replaced by other means for mounting and carrying the signet.
 In the 18th century, though, signet rings again became popular, and by the 19th century, men of all classes wore them.

 Since at least the 16th century there have also been pseudo-signet rings where the engraving is not reversed (mirror image), as it should be if the impression is to read correctly.

 Rings have been used since antiquity as spy identification and in espionage.
-During World War II, US Air Force personnel would privately purchase signet rings with a hidden compartment that would hold small compass or hidden message.
+During World War II, US Air Force personnel would privately purchase signet rings with a hidden compartment that would hold a small compass or hidden message.
 MI9 purchased a number of signet rings from Regent Street jewelers that were used to conceal compasses.